dreedyman/mstc-cloud-worker/README.md

 # MSTC Cloud Worker
 This project provides a Worker that consumes work requests from a queue, submits Kubernetes jobs and writes responses back.
 The worker is written in Java, a test client has been provided with Python in `src/test/python`.
 This is an embedded project that uses `poetry`.

-The `cloud-worker` is a Spring Boot service, and also uses the [Fabric8's Java Kubernetes Client](https://github.com/fabric8io/kubernetes-client).
+The `cloud-worker` is a Spring Boot service, and also uses the [Fabric8's Java Kubernetes Client](https://github.com/fabric8io/kubernetes-client) to dynamically create Kubernetes Jobs

 ## Overview
 ![](assets/arch.png)

-**Client perform the following:**
+**Client performs the following:**

 1. Uploads input data to a MinIO `input bucket`
-2. Submits request to RabbitMQ, providing the `image` name, `job name`, `input-bucket`, optional `output-bucket` (if not proivided the `input bucket` will be used to send output(s)).
+2. Submits request to RabbitMQ, providing the `image` name, `job name`, `input-bucket`, optional `output-bucket` (if not provided the `input bucket` will be used).

 **Cloud-Worker then:**

 1. Consumes work
-2. Unwraps request, obtains the `image` to run, a name for the `job`, an optional `timeout`, the `input bucket` and optional `output bucket`.
+2. Unwraps request, obtains the `image` to run, a name for the `job`, an optional `timeout` (defaults to 15 minutes), the `input bucket` and optional `output bucket`.
 3. These values are then configured into a Kubernetes Job.
 The `input bucket` and optional `output bucket` are set as values for environment variables `INPUT_BUCKET` and `OUTPUT_BUCKET` respectively.
 4. The Job is submitted and observed.
-Once complete the output of the Job is provided.
+NOTE: The Job is configured to use `IfNotPresent`for the image pull policy.
+5. Once complete, the `cloud-worker` captures the job's log file, and writes it to the `output bucket`.

 **K8S Job**

 1. Is expected to download all files in the `input bucket`
 2. Do it's thing, and
 3. Upload all files to the `output bucket`.
 Once the client receives notification, it can then go pick up all files.
-NOTE: If there are errors that the K8s Job runs into, they will be put into files and copied to the `output bucket` as well.
+NOTE: The EAP (Job) determines what files to upload.
+If there are errors that the K8s Job runs into, they will be put into files and copied to the `output bucket` as well.
 Should be noted that the `MINIO_SERVICE_HOST` and `MINIO_SERVICE_PORT` environment variables will have been set into the environment of the K8s job as well.

+The Kubernetes Job is configured for automatic cleanup after it is finished as described [here](https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/).
+The TTL (time to live) mechanism is set for 30 seconds.

 ## Setting up Kubernetes